Fashion Photographer Tatiana Kurnosova

 How do you look for the perfect spots?

 First I think of the shoot’s concept and decide whether it would be best to work in the studio or on location.
 If I choose the studio, then I simply choose it based on the pictures or the spaces I’ve worked in before.

 When it comes to locations, I prefer just walking around for few hours and scout the location.
 Eventually I find the nice sports quite easily.
 If my shoot is going to be in another country, I first try to look at the options on the map or photos, then when I arrive I go see everything by myself before the shoot.

 First I briefly discuss the shoot idea with the client.
 When I come to understand what they need as a result, I create a mood board for my team, so we would all be aware of the concept.
 After the models being booked, we meet on the set and do our jobs.
 Fashion photography is truly teamwork and I’m so happy that I’m able to work with so many talented people.

 Were you educated in photography, or are you self taught?

-I am self taught and have never studied photography, but I have degree in Architecture and Interior design, so I’ve studied such subjects as color theory, academic painting and drawing, history of art, composition and etc. I think it has really helped me to develop my vision, taste in art and photography style.
+I am self-taught and have never studied photography, but I have a degree in Architecture and Interior design, so I’ve studied such subjects as color theory, academic painting, and drawing, history of art, composition and etc. I think it has really helped me to develop my vision, taste in art and photography style.